 What all of our days had in common was going to Sodermalm, and the last day had to be finished here.
 We started it at Johan & Nyström for coffee, then to S:t Paul Bageri for breakfast, we fell in love with their corn crackers, with the blueberry rolls not really.

-There were so many proper restaurants that we didn’t visit, there were bars left out like the two below, but having in mind that I really liked this visit, I hope I will be back sooner than in 10 years time.
-Tak Stockholm, it was great.
+There were so many proper restaurants that we didn’t visit.
+There were bars left out like the two below, but having in mind that I really liked this visit, I hope I will be back sooner than in 10 years time.
+Tak Stockholm for this amazing trip in fall it was great.